scriptituk/xfade-easing/README.md

 A [CLI wrapper script](#cli-script) is provided to generate custom expressions, test videos, visual media sequences and more.
 It also facilitates generic easing – see [Easing other filters](#easing-other-filters).
-The next iteration of the script will allow multiple easing/transition changes, for batch processing audio-visual media with varying transition effects.

 The **custom ffmpeg** variant is fast and extensible with a simple C API.
-Installation involves a [few patches](src/vf_xfade-diff.html) to a single ffmpeg C source file, with no special library requirements.
+Installation involves a [few patches](https://htmlpreview.github.io/?https://github.com/scriptituk/xfade-easing/blob/main/src/vf_xfade-diff.html) to a single ffmpeg C source file, with no special library requirements.
 The **custom expression** variant is convenient if somewhat clunky – see [Performance](#custom-expression-performance) – and runs on plain vanilla ffmpeg,